mapbox/mapbox-gl-native/platform/ios/docs/guides/Migrating to Expressions.md

 Categorical interpolation mode took a stops dictionary.
 If the value for a specified feature attribute name matched one in that stops dictionary, the style value for that attribute value would be used.
 Categorical style functions can now be replaced with `MGL_MATCH`.

 `MGL_MATCH` takes an initial condition, which in this case is an attribute key.
-This is follow by possible matches for that key and the value to assign to the layer property if there is a match.
+This is followed by possible matches for that key and the value to assign to the layer property if there is a match.
 The final argument can be a default style value that is to be used if none of the specified values match.

 There are three main types of events in the USGS dataset: earthquakes, explosions, and quarry blasts.
 In this case, the color of the circle layer will be determined by the type of event, with a default value of blue to catch any events that do not fall into any of those categories.

-Style Function Syntax:
+Style function syntax:

 ```
 let categoricalStops = [